-Nothing quite hits the spot like a cool, creamy frappuccino in flavors like caramel, chai, strawberry, cinnamon dolce, and rocky road.
-But what’s a vegan to do when most frappuccinos come standard with dairy milk, whipped cream, and random animal-based ingredients?
-VegNews’ resident Vegan Barista gives us the inside scoop on the 10 best frappuccinos that can easily be made vegan.
+Nothing quite hits the spot like a cool, creamy Frappuccino in flavors like caramel, strawberry, cinnamon dolce, and even rocky road.
+But what’s a vegan to do when most come standard with dairy milk, whipped cream, and random animal-based ingredients?
+We’re giving you the inside scoop on 10 gotta-have Frappuccinos that can easily be made vegan.

-For vegan frappuccinos, you’ll always want to replace the standard two percent milk with organic vanilla soy or single-origin Sumatran coconut milk.
-Avoid caramel sauce and java chips (made with dairy); opt for clear, water-based syrups (sauce-based beverages such as White Mocha, Smoked Butterscotch, and Pumpkin Spice are made from milk); and steer clear of whipped cream.
-Sugar-free syrups and light Frappuccinos are made with Splenda, so deal with those accordingly.
+For vegan Frappuccinos, you’ll always want to replace the standard two percent milk with organic vanilla soy, single-origin Sumatran coconut milk, no-sugar-added almond milk, or oat milk, if you live in select locations (all of which will cost you a pesky upcharge, for now).
+Avoid caramel sauce and Frappuccino chips, both of which are made with dairy; opt for clear, water-based syrups (sauce-based beverages such as White Mocha, seasonal Smoked Butterscotch, and Pumpkin Spice are made from milk—but the chocolate mocha is okay); and steer clear of whipped cream.
 By keeping these guidelines in mind, you’ll be sipping creamy and indulgent goodness in no time.

-You can order these drinks by name and, depending on availability, all year long.
+You can order these drinks by name and all year long.

 1. Caramel Frappuccino